 “So here’s what we think happened,” continued Detective Richards.
 “You and the victim were having an affair.
 When you started to flirt with Ted McNally, the victim became jealous and threatened to tell your husband about your extra-marital activities.
 You couldn’t bear to be outed by such a horror-novel-reading geek and so on the evening of March 3rd, while your husband was working late at the office, you dressed up in track pants and a hoodie and paid Chad Maxwell a visit.”

-Her hair fell over her face as she looked down to her lap and whispered, “No…”
+Her hair fell over her face as she looked down to her lap and whispered in a trembling voice, “No…”

 Detective Denslin continued.
 “He let you in.
 That is why there was no sign of forced entry.
 You entered the house and slit his throat right there in the front hallway.
 Then, you pulled down his pants and severed his penis, inserting it into the victim’s rectum.
-Then, you took off on the red BMX you had stolen from the side of Ted McNally’s house, so you could pin the crime on him.
+Then, you took off on the red BMX you had stolen from the side of Ted McNally’s house so you could pin the crime on him.
+Isn’t that right?”

-Detective Denslin looked to Mrs. Davis and said, “We took the bike to the crime lab and they found a jet black hair on the handlebars.
+Detective Denslin looked to Mrs. Davis, whose face had drained of color, and said, “We took the bike to the crime lab and they found a jet black hair on the handlebars.
 If you’re innocent, then provide us with a DNA swab to prove the hair didn’t belong to you.”

-Suddenly, Mrs. Davis started to sob uncontrollably.
-Seconds passed and then, she lifted up her head and looked up to the rookie detective.
+Suddenly, Mrs. Davis doubled-over started to sob uncontrollably.
+Seconds passed with her crying and when it was over she lifted up her head and looked up to the rookie detective.
 “I couldn’t let that dweeb ruin my marriage…” she uttered.

 Mrs. Davis went on, “We had sex once and he became obsessed with me.
 I tried to flirt with Ted to show Chad I wasn’t into him, but that just made him angry.
 He threatened to tell my husband.
 I couldn’t let twenty years of marriage come to an end because of a stupid, childish mistake…I had to do something.”